The why is on the floor

 A spreadsheet

-That's the admin leak you just priced — every reading retyped, every report rebuilt by hand, the why lost between the floor and the file.
+That's the admin leak itself — every reading retyped, every report rebuilt by hand, the why lost between the floor and the file.

 Who's behind it

-Fieldmark is built by a practitioner— an industrial and mechanical engineer, Lean Six Sigma Black Belt, with fifteen years of CI and operational risk on industrial floors.
-It's the instrument built for that floor work: capturing what the reporting misses, faster than a clipboard ever could.
+Fieldmark is built by a practitioneran industrial and mechanical engineer, Lean Six Sigma Black Belt, with fifteen years of CI and operational risk on industrial floors.
+And it's built on one observation from all of them:

 Industrial EngineerMechanical EngineerLSS Black BeltPetrochemicalsRailLogisticsManufacturing